Have you been searching for WordPress themes with demo content?

 - Sports Wear Store

-Astra is a super popular theme with over 1 million active installations.
-It is beginner friendly and gives massive support and docs compared to others, but if you want more or don’t want much help, move to another theme like GP/Blocksy/Kadence, etc.
+Astra is a super popular theme with over 1 million installations.
+It is beginner-friendly and gives massive support and documentation compared to others, but if you want more or don’t want much help, move to another theme like GP, Blocksy, Kadence, etc.

-ColorMag is well-known for its magazine, news, and blog theme.
-But the free version is awful, with no at least minor features and a complete restriction theme that encourages you to upgrade to the premium version to get full features, so this is outside my lineup.
+ColorMag is well-known for magazine, news, and blog creations.
+There aren’t many elements in the free version, and the theme encourages you to upgrade to the PRO version to get full features.

 - General News